oliviamiller/Berry-IMU/README.md

 ### Software

 - Install the [Viam Python SDK](https://docs.viam.com/build/program/#requirements) on your single board computer.
-- Calibrate your IMU sensor by running the following command in the BerryIMU module's `src` directory:
+- Calibrate your IMU sensor by running the following command in the BerryIMU v3 module's `src` directory:

 ```sh
 python3 calibration.py
 ```

 > [!TIP]
-> During calibration, rotate the BerryIMU 360 degrees in all directions (X,Y, and Z) until the script returns calibration values.
+> During calibration, rotate the BerryIMU v3 360 degrees in all directions (X,Y, and Z) until the script returns calibration values.
 > Note the returned calibration values, as you'll need to set these values into your movement sensor component's attributes during configuration.

 ## Build and Run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam-labs:movement_sensor:berryimu` model from the [`berryimu` module](https://app.viam.com/module/viam-labs/berryimu).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `viam-labs:movement_sensor:berryimu3` model from the [`berryimu3` module](https://app.viam.com/module/viam-labs/berryimu3).

-## Configure your BerryIMU movement sensor
+## Configure your BerryIMU v3 movement sensor

 > [!NOTE]
 > Before configuring your movement sensor, you must [create a machine](https://docs.viam.com/fleet/machines/#add-a-new-machine).

 Navigate to the **Config** tab of your machine's page in [the Viam app](https://app.viam.com/).
 Click on the **Components** subtab and click **Create component**.
-Select the `movement-sensor` type, then select the `berryimu` model.
+Select the `movement-sensor` type, then select the `berryimu3` model.
 Enter a name for your movement sensor, click **Create**.

 On the new component panel, copy and paste the following attribute template into your movement sensor's **Attributes** box: